CompulsiveProgramator/CompulsiveProgramator/README.md

 - 👋 Hi, I’m @CompulsiveProgramator
-- 👀 I’m interested in computer science
+- 👀 I’m interested in computer science and sports
-- 🌱 I’m currently learning about personal development
+- 🌱 I’m currently doing my thesis
-- 📫 How to reach me: adriangonzalezalmansa243@gmail.com
+- 📫 How to reach me: trabajoadrian247@gmail.com

 <!---
 CompulsiveProgramator/CompulsiveProgramator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.